Haspamelodica/Charon-CI/README.md

-# StudentCodeSeparator for CI
+# Charon for CI
-This repository makes using the StudentCodeSeparator easier for CI systems.
+This repository makes using [Charon](https://github.com/Haspamelodica/Charon) easier for CI systems.

 It requires two repositories to be cloned into subfolders by the CI system;
 the "student submission" repository containing all files submitted by the student,